Direct Measurement of the Singlet Lifetime and Photoexcitation Behavior of the Boron Vacancy Center in Hexagonal Boron Nitride: Introduction

 \section{Introduction}

-Research on optically-active spin defects in solid-state materials has significantly grown in recent decades, enabling advances in quantum technologies, including single quantum emitters \cite{Aharonovich2016}, quantum-based memories \cite{Bradley2022,Sukachev2017,Parthasarathy2023}, and sensing \cite{Maze2008,Hsieh2019,Barry2020,Wang2023}.
-The nitrogen vacancy (NV) center in diamond has emerged as the leading solid-state platform in quantum sensing, particularly for magnetometry\cite{Rondin2014,Barry2020,Sekiguchi2024}, as well as electric fields\cite{Bian2021}, temperature\cite{Wang2015}, strain \cite{marshall_high-precision_2022}, and inertia \cite{zhaoInertialMeasurementSolidstate2022}.
-However, NVs and other solid-state defects are typically constrained by the need to reside within a few nanometer depth from the substrate surface, as they become unstable near the material boundary \cite{Kumar2024}.
-A defect that remains stable at or near the surface of a two-dimensional (2D) material could substantially reduce the stand-off distance to a given sensing target, potentially providing great value in diverse applications including: nuclear magnetic resonance (NMR) of nanoscale samples; and evaluating the performance of an electronic circuit and validating its authenticity.
+Research on optically-active spin defects in solid-state materials has grown significantly in recent decades, enabling advances in quantum technologies, including single quantum emitters \cite{Aharonovich2016}, quantum-based memories \cite{Bradley2022,Sukachev2017,Parthasarathy2023}, and quantum sensing \cite{Maze2008,Hsieh2019,Barry2020,Wang2023}.
+The nitrogen vacancy (NV) center in diamond has emerged as the leading solid-state platform in quantum sensing, particularly for magnetometry\cite{Rondin2014,Barry2020,Sekiguchi2024}, as well as for electrometry\cite{Bian2021}, thermometry\cite{Wang2015}, strain sensing \cite{marshall_high-precision_2022}, and inertia measurement\cite{zhaoInertialMeasurementSolidstate2022}.
+However, NVs and other solid-state defects are typically constrained by the need to reside at least several nanometers from the host-material surface, as they become unstable near the material boundary \cite{Kumar2024}.
+A defect that remains stable at or near the surface of a two-dimensional (2D) material could substantially reduce the stand-off distance to a given sensing target, potentially providing great value in diverse applications including: nuclear magnetic resonance (NMR) of nanoscale samples \cite{daly2025prospectsultralowmassnuclearmagnetic, Vaidya2023}; local pressure imaging in diamond anvil cells\cite{he2025}; and electronic circuit performance evaluation and authenticity validation.\cite{ASHOK2022}